 This mostly ends in the slow, cruel death of the animal.
 The bull itself is usually drugged and deprived of sleep before the actual event in order to improve the odds of the matador killing it.

-Rather than to harm the bull itself, the aim of the event is for one of the bull fighters get as close to the animal as possible without being trampled or maimed.
-Harming the bull in any way is expressly forbidden by law, and any injuries inflicted upon the animal will incur heavy fines, or even jail time.
+In Costa Rica harming the bull in any way is expressly forbidden by law, and any injuries inflicted upon the animal will incur heavy fines, or even jail time.

 This version of bull fighting is less about glorifying a person’s skill against a strong animal and more about celebrating the beast’s strength.
 All of this while enjoying a huge adrenaline rush.
 In this sense, Toros a la Tica resembles the Running of the Bulls that occur annually in Pamplona more than anything else.